shuban-789/shuban-789.github.io/content/post/Coding/coding-rust/index.md

 i32 --> 32 bit int (int)
 i64 --> 54 bit int (long)

-f8 --> does not exist lol
-f16 --> also does not exist lol f32 --> 32 bit float
+f32 --> 32 bit float
 f64 --> 64 bit float